himalayahall/demo/README.md

 RESTful API can be used in the usual ways.
 Below are 2 no-code ways of using tthe API:

   1. **Spring OpenAPI**  interface is baked into the application.
-To use this interface - [start](#running) replay service and then go to http://localhost:8080/swagger-ui.html.
+To use this interface - [run the application](#running) and then go to http://localhost:8080/swagger-ui.html.

   2. Use [curl](https://curl.se) to access the API.
 For example, execute `curl -X GET http://localhost:8080/session/subscribe/e8cc93be-3723-4c37-8681-b3fa6d3b7a79` from a terminal to subscribe for events on session
 `e8cc93be-3723-4c37-8681-b3fa6d3b7a79`.